 - Serving Size: 8

 If you made one at home, I’d love to know how it turned out!
-Was it the first thing to disappear at your 4th of July barbecue?
+Was it the first thing to disappear at your 4th of July barbecue or Labor Day cookout?

 More 4th of July Snack Ideas

-If you still need more 4th of July appetizers or desserts, here a few of my personal favorites (all of which my dogs can vouch for)–
+If you’re looking for more 4th of July appetizers and desserts, here are a few of my personal favorites (all of which my dogs can vouch for)–

 - Baked Ka-Bam Steak Kabobs– These are seriously the best-tasting beef kabobs I’ve ever had.
-They’re the perfect combination of spicy and tangy, and they can be baked or grilled!
+They’re the perfect combination of spicy and tangy, and you don’t even need a grill to make them!
+Of course, they can be grilled, too, if that’s your preference.

 - Itty Bitty Mini Cheeseburgers– Think sliders, but smaller and more festive.
 I think I might like these pretty little cocktail picks more than the mini cheeseburgers themselves, though.
 They’re the cutest ever!